Stochastic Motion Planning as Gaussian Variational Inference: Theory and Algorithms: experiments

 \section{experiments}

 We demonstrate simulated experiment results to validate the proposed algorithms.
-When evaluating the signed distance function, robots are modeled as balls with fixed radius $r$ \cite{mukadam2018} at designated locations.
-The minimum distance from robots to obstacles is efficiently computed using the distance between centers of the balls to the obstacles and the ball radius.
+When evaluating the signed distance function, robots are modeled as balls with fixed radius $r$ at designated locations.
+We first consider the matrices $(A_t,a_t,B_t)$ in the linear stochastic dynamical system \eqref{eq:dynamics_controlled} under a constant velocity assumption